Use Cases

 When stacking multiple color corrections or color-based plugins creates playback or rendering issues, bake the chain into a 3D LUT.
 The visual result is identical (within LUT resolution), but GPU load drops significantly because a single LUT lookup replaces multiple processing passes.

 Only color-to-color transforms can be represented in a 3D LUT.
-Spatial effects (blur, sharpening, keyers), temporal effects (denoise, motion blur), and texture effects (grain, lens flares) cannot be captured in a LUT and should remain as separate nodes outside the LutBake capture range.
+Spatial effects (blur, sharpening, keyers), temporal effects (denoise, motion blur), and texture effects (grain, lens flares) cannot be captured in a LUT — disable them or place them on nodes outside the LutBake capture range before capturing.
+The app will warn you if it detects suspicious tools in the capture range or spatial corruption in the extracted LUT.

 When to use this: